 In 2013, Ramos-Horta was asked by the UN Secretary General to head a UN Mission in Guinea Bissau, a small African nation that was under military coup at the time.
 He brought Guinea Bissau through two peaceful elections and restored democracy in the country.

-He is currently Chair of the UN Secretary-General’s High Level Panel on Peace Operations and is completing a global project for the Secretary-General: a worldwide review of the UN Peacekeeping and Mediation efforts with the goal of making the UN “peace and security architecture” more efficient in preventing and revolving conflicts.
-He will be presenting the report to the Secretary General in late May.
+In 2014, at the request of the UN Secretary General he chaired the UN High Level Panel on Peace Operations, a worldwide review of the UN Peacekeeping and Mediation efforts with the goal of making the UN “peace and security architecture” more efficient in preventing and revolving conflicts.
+Today, as one of the world’s real peace builders, he continues to do high level peacekeeping and peace building actions globally, while continuing to look after the young democracy he helped to build.

 more information: http://ramoshorta.com